 Artificial speech generated by a computer.
 Sounds are based on a dictionary of pronunciation and/or phonetic knowledge.
-Many different synthetic “voices” are available to cover different languages and frequently offer both male and female voices.
+Many different synthetic ‘voices’ are available to cover different languages and frequently offer both male and female voices.
 Widely used in both mainstream and Assistive Technologies.
-Many audio books use “performed speech” which can be the accessible preference for some because the added ‘colour’ a human reader adds improves comprehension.
+Many audio books use natural human ‘performed speech’ instead, which can be the accessible preference for some because the added ‘colour’ a human reader adds improves comprehension.

 The capability, available on many e-book reading devices, to render digital text as Synthetic Speech, allowing someone who cannot see the text to listen to it instead (see also Screen Readers).
 This capability may be built into the reading device but may need to be enabled specifically for each product as it can be disabled on some platforms by DRMs.

 Provides a set of rules for encoding structured information.
 XML can be shared across many different audiences/organisations.
 XML is a standard way to describe different types of information.
 The different types of information are called document types:

 The specific set of XML markup rules that are used to define a particular sort of document.
 May be standard (such as DocBook or DTBook for example) or proprietary; DTDs are costly to develop and manage, and are normally used for many different documents of the same type.
 In order for an XML document to be valid, you need a DTD and a well formed XML document.